-Marion Technical College and the Radiologic Technology program promotes accountability and fair practices in relation to students, faculty, and the public.
-Policies and procedures of the college and program supports the rights of students and faculty, are well-defined, written, and readily available.
+The sponsoring institution and program promote accountability and fair practices in relation to students, faculty, and the public.
+Policies and procedures of the sponsoring institution and program must support the rights of students and faculty, be well-defined, written, and readily available.